srobo/volunteer-emails/SR2023/2023-03-16-volunteer-information-pack.md

 We take COVID safety very seriously, We strongly recommend all volunteers test themselves before the event.
 We strongly recommend you wear a COVID mask at all times, especially including set-up days as we cannot afford to lose a large number of volunteers during the event.
 To see the COVID requirements for attendees see [our COVID information on the website](https://studentrobotics.org/covid-19/).

 # Food during the weekend
 We're planning on arranging for sandwiches and fruit and biscuits to be available during lunchtimes.
-If you indicated your dietary requirements during sign-ups so we'll do our best to accommodate for you.
+If you indicated specific dietary requirements during sign-ups, we'll do our best to accommodate.
 You should also have a long enough lunch break if you want to get something specific.

 We'll be having a meal on the Saturday evening, typically we ask for volunteers to pay for their share of this.
 Details of this will be announced closer to the date.
 Typically on Sunday we finish later, at around 8pm, and so will likely order fast-food to the venue.